God game

 A god game is an artificial life game that casts the player in the position of controlling the game on a large scale, as an entity with divine and supernatural powers, as a great leader, or with no specified character (as in Spore), and places them in charge of a game setting containing autonomous characters to guard and influence.

 Definition

 God games are a subgenre of artificial life game, where players use supernatural powers to indirectly influence a population of simulated worshippers.
 It has also been categorized as a subgenre of strategy video games, though unlike other strategy video games, players are unable to tell specific units what to do.
 The genre is also separate from construction and management simulations, because gameplay revolves around growing and utilizing their supernatural powers to indirectly influence their worshippers, such as by placing a target marker or goal for the worshippers to conquer, or affect those of their opponents, such as by creating natural disasters.
-God games are typically single-player games played against a computerized opponent, but some involve competition between all rival players.
+God games are typically single-player games played against a computerized opponent, but some involve competition between many rival players.